mortonprod/glabs/README.md

 Therefore any information stored as xml can be transformed.

-The app allows the output json to formatted before storing which allows you to easily extend the app without having to rewrite code again and again.
+The app allows the output json to be formatted before storing which allows you to easily extend the app without having to rewrite code again and again.

 The XML files can be from an s3 bucket or saved locally on the server.

 *At the moment it only automatically uses a local store but access to s3 is provided.*